sftpplus/sftpplus-docs/src/doc_source/configuration-auth/google-identity.rst

 There are 4 main actions to configure inside your organization Google Cloud Console:

 * Create a dedicated project for SFTPPlus in Google Cloud.
 You can also use an existing project and enable the `Cloud Identity` API for the SFTPPlus project.
+* Setup Google Auth Platform for the SFTPPlus project
 * Create credentials for SFTPPlus.
 * Setup the authentication consent page and access scope.
 * In Google Workspaces Admin, grant access to Google users for the SFTPPlus project.